safra36/VSBlast/README.md

 - sm_vb or !vb
 This will open up a menu that you can choose kits.

+## ConVars

+- vb_maxwin 10
+Max number of rounds the winner must win to finish the game.

 ## Notes

 - You should always start warmup after each map change.